 Beyond personal use for education via our phones and computers, technology is used in the classroom to help our little ones grow in the world.
 Laptops replace notebooks and more extensive videos take the place of boring lectures, too.

 You’ll never want to eradicate the need to read books on paper, take notes, listen to public speakers or get away from writing in general.
 But students and people in general have access to loads of information at the push of a button and it seems to be something we tend to brush over regularly.
+In fact, even when it comes to listening to our role models speak, there are ways technology can help.
+All kinds of events can now be recorded and streamed live for people to watch, not to mention that companies like Sports Speakers 360 provide virtual speakers for the keynote speech at events.
+So, in this respect too, technology has changed how we listen or watch people.

 Saving & Preserving Lives